focustense/StardewUI/Docs/reference/stardewui/widgets/decoratorview-1.decoratedproperty-1.md

 ## Remarks

 Decorated properties must be initialized in the decorator's constructor by calling [RegisterDecoratedProperty&lt;TValue&gt;(DecoratedProperty&lt;T, TValue&gt;)](decoratorview-1.md#registerdecoratedpropertytvaluedecoratedpropertyt-tvalue), and have the following behavior:

+  - The current value is tracked independently of the inner view;
+  - If the current value has **not** been set, then it is ignored when initializing a new view;
+  - If the current value **has** been set, the view's value is overwritten on initialization.

 ## Members